 Write a simulation snapshot to the specified GSD file at regular intervals.
 GSD is capable of storing all particle and bond data fields in hoomd, in every frame of the trajectory.
-This allows GSD to store simulations where the number of particles, number of particle types, particle types, diameter, mass, charge, or anything is changing over time.
+This allows GSD to store simulations where the number of particles, number of particle types, particle types, diameter, mass, charge, and other quantities change over time.
+GSD can also store integrator state information necessary for restarting simulations and user-defined log quantities.

 To save on space, GSD does not write values that are all set at defaults.
-So if all masses are left set at the default of 1.0, mass will not take up any space in the file.
+So if all masses, orientations, angular momenta, etc... are left default, these fields will not take up any space in the file.
 Additionally, only dynamic quantities are written to all frames, non-dynamic quantities are only written to frame 0.
 The GSD schema defines that data not present in frame i is to be read from frame 0.
-This makes every single frame of a GSD file fully specified and simulations initialized with $hoomd.init.read_gsd()$ can select any frame of the file.
+This makes every single frame of a GSD file fully specified and simulations initialized with $hoomd.init.read\gsd()$ can select any frame of the file.

 You can control what quantities are dynamic by category. property is always dynamic.
-The categories listed in the dynamic will also be written out to every frame.
+The categories listed in the dynamic will also be written out to every frame, but only if they have changed from the defaults.

 - attribute

 - particles/N

 - particles/types

 - particles/typeid

 - particles/mass

 - particles/charge

 - particles/diameter

 - particles/body

-- particles/moment_inertia
+- particles/moment\inertia

 - property

 - particles/position

-- particles/orientation
+- particles/orientation (only written when changed from default)

 - momentum

 - particles/velocity

-- particles/angmom
+- particles/angmom (only written when changed from default)

 - particles/image

 - topology

 - bonds/

 - angles/

 - dihedrals/

 - impropers/

 - constraints/

 - pairs/